wkoszek/me/source/blog/2012-12-31-book-no-asshole-rule.md

 layout: layout_book
 ads:
 - <iframe src="http://rcm-na.amazon-adsystem.com/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&bg1=FFFFFF&fc1=000000&lc1=FF0000&t=wojcadamkoszh-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=0446698202" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>
+spellcheck-allow:
+- "CCed"
 ---
 I scored 7/23 on "Are you an asshole" scale, which makes me be in a "You have to watch yourself" category.

-Based on the question in the questionare I think some more questions would have to be added, to make this list not overly sensitive.
+Based on the question in the questionnaire I think some more questions would have to be added, to make this list not overly sensitive.

 My company in the context of "Good companies to work for" is mentioned in